Migrating AI Colleagues

 After completing all steps, validate your setup in the target environment:

-• Integrations: All connections are authenticated and active
+- Integrations: All connections are authenticated and active

-• Workflow Apps: Migrated apps are published (not in Draft)
+- Workflow Apps: Migrated apps are published (not in Draft)

-• AI Colleagues: All AICs are created and active
+- AI Colleagues: All AICs are created and active

 Frequently Asked Questions

-Can I automate the entire migration?
 Currently, Workflow App migration is automated.
-For other components (Skills, AICs, AOPs), manual recreation is required because configuration values (credentials, audiences, connection IDs) are environment-specific.
+For other components (Tools, AICs, AOPs), manual recreation is required because configuration values (credentials, audiences, connection IDs) are environment-specific.

-What if I forget to migrate a Workflow App before creating its Skill?
-The Workflow App won't appear in the Skills dropdown.
-Migrate and publish the Workflow App first, then create the skill.
+The Workflow App won't appear in the Tools dropdown.
+Migrate and publish the Workflow App first, then create the tool.

-Do I need to recreate Default Skills?
-No. Default Skills (Employee Directory, Web Search, Data Analysis, etc.) are automatically available in every environment.
+No. Built-in Tools (Employee Directory, Web Search, Data Analysis, etc.) are automatically available in every environment.

-What happens to in-flight workflows during migration?
 Migration creates a new Draft version in the target environment.
 It does not affect running workflows in either the source or target environment.

-Can I migrate between environments that are not in the same cluster?
 No. Workflow App migration is restricted to bots within the same cluster.
 For cross-cluster setups, all components must be manually recreated.